Technical Specifications and Usage Recommendations

 - The head pitch tolerance can be increased up to ±25 degrees if several views of the same face that covered different pitch angles were used during enrollment.

 head yaw (bobble) – ±90 degrees from frontal position (default value).

 - Smaller yaw tolerance values are not recommended to be used except if the target system does not meet the system requirements.

 - Several views of the same face can be enrolled to the database to cover the whole ±90 degrees yaw range from frontal position.

 - head roll (tilt) – ±180 degrees (configurable);

 Face liveness check:

 - When the liveness check is enabled, it is performed by the face engine before feature extraction.
-If the face in the stream fails to qualify as "live", the features are not extracted.
+If the face in the stream or frame fails to qualify as "live", the features are not extracted.